Flight Simulator Guide

 Forces

-There are 4 important forces acting on an aircraft: thrust, weight, drag, and lift.
+The forces acting on an aircraft are often abstracted as thrust, weight, drag, and lift.

-Thrust is the force produced by the engines or whatever is propelling the aircraft.
-Weight is simply the force due to gravity and always pulls towards the earth.
+Thrust is the force that pushes the aircraft forward, produced by the engines.
+Weight is the force due to gravity and always pulls towards the earth.
 It is proportional to the aircraft's mass.
 Both drag and lift are related to each other.
-Drag is parallel to the airflow.
-Lift is perpendicular to the airflow.
+Drag is force parallel to the airflow.
+Lift is force perpendicular to the airflow.

 It's up to you to decide how simple or complex you want your flight model as you could have just 4 vectors representing everything or you could split them up to model every single surface of the aircraft, although at that stage you might no longer be able to refer to drag and lift as abstract separate things as both are related to air pressure.